dbt-labs/docs.getdbt.com/website/blog/2024-05-02-semantic-layer-llm.md

 ## Wrapping Up

 Building this application has been an absolute blast for multiple reasons.
-First, we’ve been able to use it internally within the SA org to both demonstrate how the semantic layer works but also provide a space in which organizations can begin to think about what they can build on top of the Semantic Layer within their own organization.
-Watching our customers have these Aha! moments live on calls is what makes this role rewarding.
-And selfishly, I’ve been able to be heads down, hands on keyboard learning about all of these interesting technologies; stepping back into the role of builder is something I will never turn down!
+First, we’ve been able to use it internally within the SA org to demonstrate how the semantic layer works.
+It provides yet another [integration](https://docs.getdbt.com/docs/use-dbt-semantic-layer/avail-sl-integrations) point that further drives home the fundamental value prop of using the Semantic Layer.
+Secondly, and more importantly, it has served as an example to those customers thinking about (or being pushed to think about) how they can best utilize these technologies to further their goals.
+Finally, I’ve been able to be heads down, hands on keyboard learning about all of these interesting technologies and stepping back into the role of builder is something I will never turn down!

-Finally, to see the entire code, from Snowflake to Streamlit, check out the repo here (**TODO**).
+Finally, to see the entire code, from Snowflake to Streamlit, check out the repo [here](https://github.com/dpguthrie/dbt-sl-cortex-streamlit-blog/tree/main?tab=readme-ov-file).
 And if you want to get a sneak peek of some of the questions you may be able to ask, check out the demo below.
 Thanks for reading!

 **TODO LOOM**